guzzle/guzzle/docs/overview.rst

 .. note::

-    You'll need to install node.js v8 or newer in order to perform integration tests on Guzzle's HTTP handlers.
+    You'll need to install Node.js 14 in order to perform integration tests on Guzzle's HTTP handlers.